We read that "Prime Minister" Mahmoud Abbas is running in the elections on Sunday to succeed Yasser Arafat as

-Comments: (1) "West Bank" trips off the tongue a bit more easily than does this huge paragraph; (2) "the hill country of Judea and Samaria" makes up only a microscopic part of the geographic definition of the West Bank and so is only a vague reference to it, not a precise one.
+Comments: (1) "West Bank" trips off the tongue a bit more easily than does this huge paragraph; (2) To those who point out that the UN resolution contains the words "the hill country of Judea and Samaria," the reply is obvious: these seven words make up only a microscopic part of the geographic definition of the West Bank.
+It is only a vague reference, not a precise or technical one.

 Aug.
 13, 2012 update: Philippe Assouline offers a delicious lexicographic study of Palestinian English titled "Palestinese Lexicon," where Palestinese refers "a parallel language … that Palestinian activists and their allies have indeed invented," today at the Times of Israel.
 Here is the first entry: